validitylabs/mio-contracts/README.md

 ## Deployment

 1. Deploy MioToken and note the address.
-2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(address owner)`.
+2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(ownerAddress)`.
-3. Mint tokens by calling `mioTokenInstance.mint(address to, uint256 amount)`.
+3. Mint tokens by calling `mioTokenInstance.mint(receiverAddress, amount)`.
 4. Deploy TokenVault contract and note the address.
-5. Transfer ownership of TokenVault contract to the owner's account by calling `tokenVaultInstance.transferOwnership(address owner)`.
+5. Transfer ownership of TokenVault contract to the owner's account by calling `tokenVaultInstance.transferOwnership(ownerAddress )`.

 ## During Mio token's lifecycle